baritonomarchetto/4CH-Mixer-Modules/README.md

 **Note:** Burn the bootloader each time you upload a new sketch.

 # Acknowledgments
-Many thanks to the nice girls and guys at [JLCPCB](https://jlcpcb.com/IAT) for sponsoring the manufacturing of PCBs for these mixer modules.
+Many thanks to the nice girls and guys at [JLCPCB](https://jlcpcb.com/IAT) for sponsoring mixer modules PCBs manufacturing.
-Without their contribution this project would have never reached the current level of development.
+Without their contribution this project (and most of my other projects) would have never reached the current level of development.

 JLCPCB is a high-tech manufacturer specialized in the production of high-reliable and cost-effective PCBs.
 They offer a flexible PCB assembly service with a huge library of more than 600.000 components in stock.
 3D printing is part of their portfolio of services so one could create a full finished product, all in one place!